Massachusetts Museum of Contemporary Art: MASS MoCA

 The development of MASS MoCA began a year after Sprague vacated the buildings.
 In 1986, a group of staff from the nearby Williams College Museum of Art were looking for large factory or mill buildings where they could display and exhibit large works of modern and contemporary art that they weren't able to display in their more traditional museum/gallery setting.
 They were directed to the Marshall Street complex by the mayor of North Adams.
 When they spent time with the space, they quickly realized the buildings had much more potential than an offshoot gallery.
 The process for MASS MoCA began.

 It took a number of years of fund-raising and organization to develop MASS MoCA.
 During this process the project evolved to create not only new museum/gallery space but also a performing arts venue.
 The transformation was chronicled by photographer Nicholas Whitman's Mass MoCA: From Mill to Museum.

 The museum was granted $18.6 million by the Commonwealth of Massachusetts after a public/private coalition petitioned the state government to support the project.
 Local residents and businesses contributed $8 million to the project.
 In 1999 MASS MoCA opened its doors.

-Designed by the Cambridge architecture firm of Bruner Cott & Assoc, it was awarded highest honors by the American Institute of Architects and The National Trust for Historic Preservation.

-In 2015, an Assets for Artists residency program began providing artists and writers business coaching and studio space at the museum and at Maker's Mill, a collaborative workspace founded that year to bring to downtown North Adams the "artisanal work that once formed the manufacturing economy of the region, fiber arts and printing."

-Atrium of Building 6, renovated in 2017.

-On May 29, 2017, Building 6 was opened as gallery space, adding some 130,000 square feet of exhibition space.

-The museum is the subject of the 2018 documentary film Museum Town.